Quo primum

-Overview
+Overview and development

+Pope Pius V (1566) as depicted by Roman painter Bartolomeo Passarotti.
+Oil on Canvas.

+The purpose of the Papal bull was not only to execute the last of the four tasks entrusted to Pope Pius V by the Council of Trent in its last session on 4 December 1563 (over the revision of the index of forbidden books, catechism and breviary.
+There was still that of the missal) but also his personal desire to standardize the liturgy of the Latin Church, which he had already indicated in his Papal bull decreed in 9 July 1568 titled Quod Nobis Postulat on the Roman Breviary.

-The declared reason for this measure was this: "It is most becoming that there be in the Church... only one rite for the celebration of Mass."
+The declared reason for this measure was the following:

+"It is most becoming that there be in the Church... only one rite for the celebration of Mass."

 However, he made the exception mentioned, which permitted the survival, within limited areas or in celebrations by members of certain religious orders, of Latin liturgical rites other than the Roman Rite, rites such as the Ambrosian and Mozarabic Rites, that of the Diocese of Lyon and certain Catholic Order Rites.
 Some of these dioceses and religious orders have since decided to adopt the Roman Rite.
 Others preferred not to avail themselves of the exemption to which they were entitled and instead to adopt the Roman Missal immediately.

+The elevation of the Holy Eucharist in the custom of Ad Orientem during a Catholic Mass.

-Thus, although the bull Quo primum contained expressions such as "Let all everywhere adopt and observe what has been handed down by the Holy Roman Church, the Mother and Teacher of the other Churches, and let Masses not be sung or read according to any other formula than that of this Missal published by Us.
-This ordinance applies henceforth, now, and forever, throughout all the provinces of the Christian world", exceptions were allowed from the start, and not all priests—even those within Latin Rites—were obliged to adopt the Missal of Pius V.
+Thus, although the bull Quo Primum Tempore contained expressions such as the following:

+"Let all everywhere adopt and observe what has been handed down by the Holy Roman Church, the Mother and Teacher of the other Churches, and let Masses not be sung or read according to any other formula than that of this Missal published by Us.
+This ordinance applies henceforth, now, and forever, throughout all the provinces of the Christian world…"

+Certain exceptions were allowed from the start, and not all priests—even those within Latin Rites—were obliged to adopt the Missal of Pius V.

-In the bull Pope Pius V declared: "By this present Constitution, which will be valid henceforth, now, and forever, We order and enjoin that nothing must be added to Our recently published Missal, nothing omitted from it, nor anything whatsoever be changed within it."
+In the Papal bull, Pope Pius V declared: "By this present Constitution, which will be valid henceforth, now, and forever, We order and enjoin that nothing must be added to Our recently published Missal, nothing omitted from it, nor anything whatsoever be changed within it."
 And he concluded: "No one whosoever is permitted to alter this notice of Our permission, statute, ordinance, command, precept, grant, indult, declaration, will, decree, and prohibition.
-Should anyone dare to contravene it, let him know that he will incur the wrath of Almighty God and of the Blessed Apostles Peter and Paul."Further editions of the Roman Missal were published in 1884 by Pope Leo XIII, in 1920 by Pope Benedict XV and in 1962 by Pope John XXIII with certain differences.
+Should anyone dare to contravene it, let him know that he will incur the wrath of Almighty God and of the Blessed Apostles Peter and Paul."Further editions of the Roman Missal were published by Pope Leo XIII (1884), by Pope Benedict XV (1920) and by Pope John XXIII (1962) with certain differences.

-Second Vatican Council and after
+Second Vatican Council

+The text of the Pontifical decree.